 WORKING PAPERS AND ONGOING PROJECTS

-- "Asymptotic and bootstrap inference for generalize ACD models (with T. Mikosch, A. Rahbek and F. Vilandt)
+- Bootstrap inference for generalized ACD models (with T. Mikosch, A. Rahbek and F. Vilandt) [in preparation]

-The paper presents a full asymptotic and bootstrap theory for the generalize Autoregressive Conditional Duration (ACD) models.
-Despite the fact that these models have been out for 25 years and that are widely used by practitioners, a complete asymptotic theory was not available.
+The paper presents a full bootstrap theory for the generalize Autoregressive Conditional Duration (ACD) models.
+Despite the fact that these models have been out for 25 years and that are widely used by practitioners, a complete asymptotic theory was not available until recently.
 Properties of the bootstrap are completely unknown.
 We provide it here - and we have many surprising results, including the fact that the tail index of the durations is the key player of the theory.

 -Time-varying Poisson Autoregression (with G. Angelini, E. D'Innocenzo and L. De Angelis) [abstract and pdf file]